redcap-tools/PyCap/docs/index.md

 $ pip install PyCap[all]
 ```

-For secure credential management, create a `.env` file in your project root with your REDCap credentials:
+For secure credential management, install [`python-dotenv`](https://pypi.org/project/python-dotenv/) (`pip install python-dotenv`) and create a `.env` file in your project root with your REDCap credentials:

 ```dotenv
 REDCAP_API_URL=https://redcap.example.edu/api/